 Remember, only move on to the next step when you’re both happy.
 You don’t have to complete it all in one session.

-2. Move them in part of the way, leaving the middle clear for your pony to jump confidently.
+- Move the fillers in part of the way, leaving the middle clear for your pony to jump confidently.